nRF24/pyRF24/README.rst

 Differences in API
 ~~~~~~~~~~~~~~~~~~

-This package intentionally adhere's to PEP8 standards as much as possible.
+This package intentionally adheres to `PEP8 <https://pep8.org/>`_ standards as much as possible.
 This means that class members' names use snake casing  (eg. ``get_dynamic_payload_size()``)
 instead of using the C++ conventional camel casing (eg. ``getDynamicPayloadSize()``).
 However,
 the older python wrappers provided with each C++ library (RF24, RF24Network, & RF24Mesh) had used
 camel casing.
-So, the API provided by this package provides both snake cased and camel cased
+So, the API provided by this package exposes both snake cased and camel cased
 versions of the API.
 The camel cased API is not documented to avoid duplicate and
 complicated documentation.